-While it’s a joint cheer for the thriving startup scene in Scandinavia, these countries are facing a hard time scooping up the right talent for their innovative endeavours.
-Because solutions are scarce, we are bound to explore subsidiary alternatives to existing models.
+While it’s a joint cheer for the thriving startup scene in Scandinavia, these countries are facing a hard time finding the right talent for their innovative endeavours.
+Because solutions are scarce, they’re bound to explore alternatives to existing models.

 The Scandinavian IT Dilemma